 All student-athletes must maintain a cumulative GPA of 2.0 to be certified for intercollegiate athletic competition.
-Student-athletes will be certified to compete at the beginning of the academic year and re-certified mid-year by the Compliance Coordinator.
+Student-athletes will be certified to compete at the beginning of the academic year and re-certified mid-year by the Associate Athletic Director for Compliance.